God Rest Ye Merry Gentle-Mannequins: Plot

 When Bob inherits a storage unit around Christmas, the family hope that they will contain riches, but instead they find a squatter named Chet who claims he was previously a display mannequin.
-The family take him in, only to discover that he has a talent for creating seasonal window displays out of mannequins, in which he also poses.
+The family takes him in, only to discover that he has a talent for creating seasonal window displays out of mannequins, in which he also poses.
 The displays Chet put up in preparation for Christmas prove very popular with people stopping to look at the display and helps increase business for the restaurant.
-As Christmas approaches Chet becomes increasingly unstable, eventually claiming that he is in love with another mannequin Nadine from whom he has become separated, after the store he used to reside in went out of business due to a mall that reduced business.
+As Christmas approaches, Chet becomes increasingly unstable, eventually claiming he is in love with another mannequin, Nadine, whom he had been separated from after the store where he used to reside went out of business.

 Chet then further claims that he met Nadine when the store, Lombard's Department Store, was at its peak in business, and his relationship with Nadine became more "casual" and that one day Nadine had an accident that ended with her right hand being destroyed and Nadine coming back with two left hands instead of a replacement right hand.
 Chet then claims that when Lombard's Department Store eventually went out of business because of the mall, OMG Mall, he was separated from Nadine soon after and that the pain of being separated from her "turned him into a human."
 Tina proclaims that Chet's story is "the greatest love story ever told" and convinces Chet they could help him find Nadine even if they have to look far and wide to find her.